Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Then there is the idea of a soft-black hair color, which is also often described as off-black.
 This is a shade that is just a little lighter than true black so that it looks—as the name implies—softer and more natural, kind of like natural black that has faded a little in the sun.

 Another good way to describe this shade would be as being between dark brown and black as it has qualities of both.
 This makes it a great choice if you want to try dark hair but you're worried it might not suit you because it's not as harsh or contrasting.

 Black dye is prepared like any other dye and you'll need the following things for the application:

 - A tinting bowl and brush or an applicator bottle

-To use the color, you need to mix it with developer, and the ratio used for this can depend on the brand used.
-It is most common to use a 1 to 1 ratio of hair dye to developer, but some brands do use a 1 to 1.5 ratio though, so be sure you use the correct amount for the product you've chosen.
+To use the color, you need to mix it with developer and the ratio used for this can depend on the brand used.
+A 1 to 1 ratio of hair dye to developer is most common, but some brands do use a 1 to 1.5 ratio though.
+Be sure that you use the correct amount for the product you've chosen.

 Box Dye vs. Salon Dye

 If you choose to use a box dye rather than a salon dye, the developer will already be included in the right amount, but these products tend to result in a color that doesn't last as long before fading sets in.
 They also offer fewer choices of shades to individualize your style so there is a trade-off to the ease of use.

 You should choose the product that best meets your needs while understanding the positives and negatives to both.
 You can still choose to use an applicator bottle with salon dye if that's one of the factors in your decision.

 The volume of developer you use should be 10 vol for permanent color or 5–7 vol for demi-permanent colors.
 If you're covering grey hair, this is a bit of a special situation where you will get better results by using 20 vol developer as a higher developer volume helps to force more color deposition.